soksereyvathna-uk/HCD206-Human-Center-Design/README.md

 ## Academic Integrity

 This prototype was built entirely by the student as part of a graded assessment.
-All code was written from scratch.
-No templates, frameworks or AI-generated code were used in the final submission.

 ---